INFO490/assignments/hw8/hw8.markdown

 - Grading rubric (70 points total)
     - Overall (5 points): Creativity, soundness of hypothesis and conclusion.

-	- Pre-processing (5 points): How well you understand the dataset, reasonable pre-processing.
+	- Pre-processing (5 points): How well do you seem to understand the dataset?
+Is the pre-processing reasonable?

     - Dimensional reduction
-        - Correctness (10 points): Does the code run and gives correct output?
+        - Correctness (10 points): Does the code run and give correct output?
         - Readability (10 points): Is the code fully documented and uses good programming practices?
 Did you property cite the sources?

     - Clustering
-        - Correctness (10 points): Does the code run and gives correct output?
+        - Correctness (10 points): Does the code run and give correct output?
         - Readability (10 points): Is the code fully documented and uses good programming practices?
 Did you property cite the sources?

     - Classification
-        - Correctness (10 points): Does the code run and gives correct output?
+        - Correctness (10 points): Does the code run and give correct output?
         - Readability (10 points): Is the code fully documented and uses good programming practices?
 Did you property cite the sources?